 Legal & Victim Advocacy Director

-Spencer has been JCADA’s Legal Program Director since 2016.
+Spencer has been JCADA’s Legal and Victim Advocacy Director since 2016.
 In this role, she manages JCADA’s Legal and Advocacy Programs and coordinates JCADA’s systemic advocacy efforts.
 Prior to joining JCADA, Spencer worked at Legal Momentum’s National Judicial Education Program as a law clerk and at the National Immigrant Women’s Advocacy Project (NIWAP) as Gender Violence Fellow.
 Spencer also has experience working in Hong Kong with migrant domestic workers.
 Spencer graduated from George Mason University’s School of Law and received her undergraduate degree magna cum laude from the University of South Carolina in Women’s Studies and International Studies.
 In her free time, Spencer enjoys traveling with her husband, spin class, and baking.

 In his role as Staff Attorney, Jacob provides civil legal advocacy and representation related to protective and peace orders, as well as, other victims’ rights representations.
 Prior to joining JCADA, Jacob clerked for the Honorable Judge José López, Presiding Judge of the Domestic Violence Unit in DC Superior Court.
 Jacob also spent time in the Montgomery County State’s Attorney’s Office before working at a large national law firm in downtown DC.
 A graduate of the Catholic University of America Columbus School of Law, University of Maryland, College Park, and the Charles E. Smith Jewish Day School, Jacob spends his free time with his wife and two children, playing outside and enjoying all of the DC-area sports teams.